JunoLab/Weave.jl/doc/src/getting_started.md

 The best way to get started using Weave.jl is to look at the example input and output documents.
 Examples for different formats are included in the packages `examples` directory.

-First have a look at source document using markdown code chunks and Gadfly for figures: [gadfly_md_sample.jmd](examples/gadfly_md_sample.jmd) and then see the output in different formats:
+First have a look at source document using markdown code chunks and Gadfly for
+figures: [gadfly_md_sample.jmd](examples/gadfly_md_sample.jmd) and then see the output in different formats:

   - Pandoc markdown: [gadfly_md_sample.md](examples/gadfly_md_sample.txt)
   - HTML: [gadfly_md_sample.html](examples/gadfly_md_sample.html)
   - pdf: [gadfly_md_sample.pdf](examples/gadfly_md_sample.pdf)

-*Producing HTML and pdf output requires that you Pandoc and XeLatex (for pdf) installed.*
+*Producing HTML and pdf output requires that you have Pandoc and XeLatex (for pdf) installed.*

 You can Weave the files to your working directory using: